Thomas-Jacob Publishing, LLC

 Tracy R. Franklin is a poet, short story writer, and essayist.
 Her first complete collection of poetry, Angst, Anger, Love, Hope, was released by JMS Books LLC in November 2010.
 She lives in Philadelphia and works hard to call attention to the issues faced by those with invisible illnesses.

-W. Michael Franklin is an attorney, a former high school principal, a husband, father, and grandfather of three, as well as an alum of the University of Tennessee and the University of Oregon School of Law.
+W. Michael Franklin is an attorney, a former high school principal, a husband, father, and grandfather of four, as well as an alum of the University of Tennessee and the University of Oregon School of Law.

 Melinda Clayton is the author of two series, the Cedar Hollow Series, which includes novels Appalachian Justice, Return to Crutcher Mountain, Entangled Thorns, and Shadow Days, and the Tennessee Delta Series, which includes novels Blessed Are the Wholly Broken and A Woman Misunderstood.
 Clayton also authored Making Amends, a suspenseful tale set in central Florida.